The Bottle Imp: Adaptations

 A silent film based on Stevenson's story was released in 1917.
 The screenplay was adapted by Charles Maigne.
 The film was directed by Marshall Neilan, and starred Sessue Hayakawa, Lehua Waipahu, H. Komshi, George Kuwa, Guy Oliver and James Neill.

 The Witch's Tale, a horror anthology radio series, adapted the story as "The Wonderful Bottle" in 1934.

-Käthe von Nagy was the star in the German film Love, Death and the Devil (1934) and the French film The Devil in the Bottle (1935).
+Käthe von Nagy starred in the German film Love, Death and the Devil (1934) and the French film The Devil in the Bottle (1935), both based on the story.

-A West German stop motion animated feature film based on the story and directed by the Diehl Brothers was released in 1952 under the title Der Flaschenteufel.
+West German filmmakers the Diehl Brothers used the story as the basis for a feature film shot with a mixture of puppetry and live action, released in 1952 under the title Der Flaschenteufel.

-An Italian TV adaptation "Il diavolo nella bottiglia" aired on Rai2 on 23 Jun 1981 as part of the horror anthology series "I giochi del diavolo".
+An Italian TV adaptation, "Il diavolo nella bottiglia", aired on Rai 2 on 23 June 1981 as part of the horror anthology series I giochi del diavolo.

-The Imp In The Bottle, was episode number 143 of the CBS Radio Mystery Theater, adapted in 1974.
+"The Imp in the Bottle" was episode number 143 of the CBS Radio Mystery Theater which aired in 1974.

 The Devil Inside, an opera based on Stevenson's short story written by the novelist Louise Welsh and the composer Stuart MacRae, premiered at the Theatre Royal, Glasgow in January 2016.
 The opera was a co-production between Scottish Opera and Music Theatre Wales.

 The story has inspired the trick-taking card game Bottle Imp, designed by Günter Cornett.
-It was first published in 1995 by Bambus Spieleverlag, and has been republished several times since under the name "Bottle Imp".
+It was first published in 1995 by Bambus Spieleverlag, and has been republished several times since.